Using the TAP Volt Free with Lutron

 The TAP Volt Free switch range has volt free, otherwise known as dry contact or potential free outputs.
 The outputs are triggered on each press of the front buttons and remain closed for as long as the button is pressed, essentially performing exactly as a momentary / retractive mechanical switch would.

-The TAP-1 switches provide a single button for rooms where simple controls are required, and the TAP-5 option gives a 5 gang switch plate option for the ultimate control of room functions.
+The TAP-5 switch gives a 5 gang switch plate option for the ultimate control of room functions.

 Wiring the TAP switches